docker/docs/datacenter/ucp/2.0/guides/monitor/index.md

 ---
+description: Monitor your Docker Universal Control Plane installation, and learn how to troubleshoot it.
+keywords: Docker, UCP, troubleshoot
 title: Monitor your cluster
-description: Monitor your Docker Universal Control Plane installation, and learn how to troubleshoot it.
-keywords:
-- Docker, UCP, troubleshoot
 ---

 This article gives you an overview of how to monitor your Docker UCP